 Planning policies seek to balance social, environmental and economic considerations to ensure that new development supports the public interest.

-The law places a duty on the Authority to produce a Development Plan for the island which allow the States to manage development across the island and set out the factors it will take into account when deciding planning applications.
+The Planning Law places a duty on the Authority to produce Development Plans, Local Planning Briefs and Subject Plans as appropriate to allow the States to manage development across the island and set out the factors it will take into account when deciding planning applications.

-The Authority must consider the Island Development Plan policies when deciding applications for planning permission.
+The Authority must consider any approved Development Plans, Local Planning Briefs or Subject Plans when deciding applications for planning permission.

 - Island Development Plan (2016) [20Mb] and Proposals Map

 - Interactive version

 - Please also find a copy of the Interactive Island Development Plan (2016) [16Mb] which includes a range of interactive features to help you navigate around the document.